dnanto/prototype-proposal/report/proposal.md

 ### Molecular Clock

-Testing the strict molecular clock hypothesis on the genome, fiber, and hexon nucleotide sequences of each species required the TempEst (Rambaut et al., 2016) and BEAST (Drummond and Bouckaert, 2015).
-The programs evaluated the clock signal and estimated model parameters respectively.
-A filtering step removed sequences lacking the collection_date metadata.

-The TempEst program tests the strength of the strict molecular clock hypothesis for a given phylogeny.
-It plots the taxon date against the root-to-tip patristic distance and fits a regression line with an objective function that optimizes the correlation coefficient, R-squared value, or mean-squared residuals.
+The TempEst program tests the strength of the strict molecular clock hypothesis for a given phylogeny (Rambaut et al., 2016).
+The program imports a tree file and parses the tip labels to extract the dates, plotting them against the root-to-tip patristic distance and fitting a regression line with an objective function that optimizes the correlation coefficient, R-squared value, or mean-squared residuals.
 This is an interactive tool that facilitates the identification of outliers that may result from incorrect collection dates, vaccine strains, or contaminated sequence data.
-Model parameters are only useful for data exploration since the variables are dependent.
-Development of an R script automated this process by plotting the model for the cross product of root-to-tip distance metrics and model objective functions.
+An R script automated this process by plotting the model for the cross product of root-to-tip distance metrics and model objective functions.
 The script invoked the rtt and distRoot function of the ape (Paradis et al., 2019) and adephylo (Jombart et al., 2017) packages.

-The BEAUti program is a graphical tool that outputs BEAST model parameters as XML files.
+The BEAUti program is a graphical tool that outputs BEAST model parameters as XML files (Drummond and Bouckaert, 2015).
+The program imports a multiple alignment file and parses the sequence headers to extract the dates.
+Tip date sampling parameters included a uniform sampling distribution with an uncertainty of 10 years.
+Model testing from the IQ-TREE logs informed substitution model and base frequency parameter settings.
+Clock models included the strict clock, relaxed clock with lognormal distribution, and relaxed clock with exponential distribution (Drummond et al., 2006).
+Tree priors included the Constant Size (Kingman, 1982), Exponential Growth (Griffiths and Tavare, 1994), and Bayesian Skyline (Drummond et al., 2005) coalescent models.
+The MCMC parameters included a chain length of 108 with 10-3 sampling frequency.
+Marginal likelihood estimation included the path sampling (PS) / stepping-stone sampling method with 100 steps, chain length 106, sampling frequency 10-3, and Beta path step distribution (Baele et al., 2012, 2013).

+BEAUti exported separate XML files representing the cross product of clock and coalescent models while maintaining all other settings and parameters constant.
+The **beast** program ran the MCMC simulation for each file on a high-performance computing cluster.
+A job submission script requested 32 processors.

 ## References

 *	Anisimova, M., Gil, M., Dufayard, J.-F., Dessimoz, C., and Gascuel, O. (2011).
 Survey of Branch Support Methods Demonstrates Accuracy, Power, and Robustness of Fast Likelihood-based Approximation Schemes.
 Syst.
 Biol.
 60, 685–699.
+*	Baele, G., Lemey, P., Bedford, T., Rambaut, A., Suchard, M.A., and Alekseyenko, A.V.
+(2012).
+Improving the Accuracy of Demographic and Molecular Clock Model Comparison While Accommodating Phylogenetic Uncertainty.
+Mol.
+Biol.
+Evol.
+29, 2157–2167.
+*	Baele, G., Li, W.L.S., Drummond, A.J., Suchard, M.A., and Lemey, P. (2013).
+Accurate Model Selection of Relaxed Molecular Clocks in Bayesian Phylogenetics.
+Mol.
+Biol.
+Evol.
+30, 239–243.
 *	Drummond, A.J., and Bouckaert, R.R.
 (2015).
 Bayesian Evolutionary Analysis with BEAST (Cambridge: Cambridge University Press).
+*	Drummond, A.J., Rambaut, A., Shapiro, B., and Pybus, O.G.
+(2005).
+Bayesian Coalescent Inference of Past Population Dynamics from Molecular Sequences.
+Mol.
+Biol.
+Evol.
+22, 1185–1192.
+*	Drummond, A.J., Ho, S.Y.W., Phillips, M.J., and Rambaut, A. (2006).
+Relaxed Phylogenetics and Dating with Confidence.
+PLOS Biol.
+4, e88.
+*	Griffiths, R.C., and Tavare, S. (1994).
+Sampling Theory for Neutral Alleles in a Varying Environment.
+Philos.
+Trans.
+Biol.
+Sci.
+344, 403–410.
 *	Hoang, D.T., Chernomor, O., von Haeseler, A., Minh, B.Q., and Vinh, L.S.
 (2018).
 UFBoot2: Improving the Ultrafast Bootstrap Approximation.
 Mol.
 Biol.
 Evol.
 35, 518–522.
 *	Jombart, T., Dray, S., and Bilgrau, A.E.
 (2017). adephylo: Exploratory Analyses for the Phylogenetic Comparative Method.
 *	Kalyaanamoorthy, S., Minh, B.Q., Wong, T.K.F., von Haeseler, A., and Jermiin, L.S.
 (2017).
 ModelFinder: fast model selection for accurate phylogenetic estimates.
 Nat.
 Methods 14, 587–589.
 *	Kans, J. (2019).
 Entrez Direct: E-utilities on the UNIX Command Line (National Center for Biotechnology Information (US)).
 *	Katoh, K. (2002).
 MAFFT: a novel method for rapid multiple sequence alignment based on fast Fourier transform.
 Nucleic Acids Res.
 30, 3059–3066.
+*	Kingman, J.F.C.
+(1982).
+The coalescent.
+Stoch.
+Process.
+Their Appl.
+13, 235–248.
 *	Nguyen, L.-T., Schmidt, H.A., von Haeseler, A., and Minh, B.Q.
 (2015).
 IQ-TREE: A Fast and Effective Stochastic Algorithm for Estimating Maximum-Likelihood Phylogenies.
 Mol.
 Biol.
 Evol.
 32, 268–274.
 *	Paradis, E., Blomberg, S., Bolker, B., Brown, J., Claude, J., Cuong, H.S., Desper, R., Didier, G., Durand, B., Dutheil, J., et al. (2019). ape: Analyses of Phylogenetics and Evolution.
 *	Rambaut, A., Lam, T.T., Max Carvalho, L., and Pybus, O.G.
 (2016).
 Exploring the temporal structure of heterochronous sequences using TempEst (formerly Path-O-Gen).
 Virus Evol.
 2.